 Bottom Line

 Homeownership is the primary source of both wealth and debt for many Americans.
-However, today’s younger Americans tend to have higher student debt and are tending to delay homeownership.
-That means we may see a shift in traditional patterns of average debt by age.
+However, today’s younger Americans tend to have higher student debt, delaying homeownership.
+That means over the next few years and decades, we may see a shift in traditional patterns of average debt by age.
+Again, proper planning for debt management is essential to ensuring you don’t let debilitating levels of debt take over your financial life for years on end.

 Tips for Managing Debt

-- Including debt in your overall financial is very important, and a financial advisor can help with that.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• Including debt in your overall financial plan is very important, and a financial advisor can help with that.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/m-imagephotography, ©iStock.com/Juanmonino, ©iStock.com/stockstudioX